MS Turns Friends Into Strangers and Strangers Into Friends

-The Multiple Sclerosis community has some great sayings that we share amongst ourselves and others.
-Phrases such as “You don’t get MS until you get MS”, “I have MS but MS doesn’t have me” (which, by the way, I hate), and “I’m not drunk, I have MS”.
-One of my favorites though, is “MS turns friends into strangers and strangers into friends”.
-This one seems to really tug on the heartstrings of almost anyone that has battled Multiple Sclerosis for a significant period of time.
+The multiple sclerosis community has some great sayings that we share amongst ourselves and others.
+Phrases such as “You don’t get MS until you get MS,” “I have MS but MS doesn’t have me” (which, by the way, I hate), and “I’m not drunk, I have MS.” One of my favorites though, is “MS turns friends into strangers and strangers into friends.”
+This one seems to really tug on the heartstrings of almost anyone who has battled multiple sclerosis for a significant period of time.
 The reason for that is that so many of us have experienced it.
 Having MS has a tendency to cause people to lose friends that we thought were close and gain friends in places we never expected.

 Trying not to dwell on it

 Losing friends due to chronic illness is a common and sad experience.
 It feels like one more challenge that our disease is thrusting upon us.
-It many ways that’s true, but not every challenge is a bad thing in the end.
+It many ways, that’s true, but not every challenge is a bad thing in the end.
 We lose friends and we gain friends, which happens throughout everyone’s life, disease or not.
 It seems magnified for us though because it seems so out of our control.
 Having a chronic illness like MS requires you to learn to adapt, not only physically, but socially.
-So I try not to focus on the loss, I focus on adapting and meeting new friends.
-If you are on Facebook this month and have used the fantastic MS Awareness Month profile picture border, you’ve no doubt encountered a lot of new people with MS. Give some of them a chance, you never know which of those strangers might turn into your next best friend.
+So I try not to focus on the loss; I focus on adapting and meeting new friends.
+If you are on Facebook during MS Awareness Month and have ever used the fantastic MS Awareness Month profile picture frame, you’ve no doubt encountered a lot of new people with MS. Give some of them a chance, you never know which of those strangers might turn into your next best friend.

 Do you have a fear of needles and take medication that requires injection?